Mark Few: Head coach

-Taking over after Monson's abrupt departure, Few was able to maintain the Gonzaga program's success from his very first season and prevent the Bulldogs from being a one-year wonder and sinking back into obscurity.
-He led them into the NCAA Sweet Sixteen each of the first two years.
-He was only the second head coach in the nation to achieve this feat since the NCAA tournament expanded to 64 teams in 1985.
+Taking over after Monson's abrupt departure, Few managed to sustain the Gonzaga program's success from his very first season, ensuring the Bulldogs did not fade into obscurity.
+He guided them to the NCAA Sweet Sixteen in his first two years, becoming only the second head coach in the nation to accomplish this feat since the NCAA tournament expanded to 64 teams in 1985.
 The following year (2001–02), Few set an all-time record for NCAA Division I men's coaches by collecting 81 wins in his first three years as a head coach.
 The record stood until 2010 when Brad Stevens of Butler surpassed it.
-In 2017, Mark Few became the 3rd fastest coach to reach 500 wins in NCAA Division I history.
+In 2017, Mark Few became the third fastest coach to reach 500 wins in NCAA Division I history.
 The program's success has continued as Gonzaga has made the NCAA tournament in every one of Few's 21 completed seasons; indeed, he has been on hand for every postseason appearance in school history.
 The Bulldogs have also advanced to the WCC tournament title game in every season during Few's tenure.
 The Zags have won their way to every WCC Tournament championship game since 1998, and all but one since 1995.

-With Few as head coach, the Gonzaga program produced its first five first-team All-Americans in Dan Dickau, Adam Morrison, Kelly Olynyk, Nigel Williams-Goss, and Rui Hachimura.
-All five have played in the NBA, along with Richie Frahm, Blake Stepp, Ronny Turiaf, Austin Daye, Jeremy Pargo, Robert Sacre, Elias Harris, Kevin Pangos,David Stockton, Domantas Sabonis, Kyle Wiltjer, Zach Collins, Johnathan Williams, Brandon Clarke, Zach Norvell, Killian Tillie, Joel Ayayi, Corey Kispert, and Jalen Suggs.
+With Few as head coach, the Gonzaga program produced its first seven first-team All-Americans in Dan Dickau, Adam Morrison, Kelly Olynyk, Nigel Williams-Goss, Rui Hachimura, Corey Kispert, and Drew Timme.
+All seven have played in the NBA, along with Richie Frahm, Blake Stepp, Ronny Turiaf, Austin Daye, Jeremy Pargo, Robert Sacre, Elias Harris, Kevin Pangos, David Stockton, Domantas Sabonis, Kyle Wiltjer, Zach Collins, Johnathan Williams, Brandon Clarke, Zach Norvell, Killian Tillie, Joel Ayayi, Andrew Nembhard, Jalen Suggs, Chet Holmgren, Julian Strawther, and Anton Watson.

-Few was named the West Coast Conference Coach of the Year for six consecutive seasons (2001 through 2006).
+Few was named the West Coast Conference coach of the year for six consecutive seasons (2001 through 2006).

-The 2006–07 season may well have been one of his better coaching jobs, as the team faced what could be called a "perfect storm":
+The 2006–07 season posed a number of challenges to Few and the Bulldogs: